piegope/doc/docs/en/server/web-interface/administration/configuration/server-settings/general/advanced/index.md

 Refresh token lifetime (minutes)
 		</td>
 		<td>
 This the duration time of the token.
 At the expiration of the token, the user must again authenticate himself on the {{ en.DVLS }} instance.
-When updated, the {{ en.DVLS }} needs to be restarted using the Stop Server/Start Server button on the console.
+When updated, the {{ en.DVLS }} needs to be restarted using the Stop Server/Start Server button on the {{ en.DVLSCONSOLE }}.
 		</td>
 	</tr>
 	<tr>